 “We really need to respect our audience and produce interesting content,” says Landry.

-Navigating social media as a way to cultivate business can be a hit-or-miss game, says Lindsey Schmid, director of marketing for 1Berkshire, a regional development organization which often runs several campaigns—Visit the Berkshires, Berkshires Today, Berkshire Young Professionals, Berkshire Leadership Program—all under the same umbrella.
+Navigating social media as a way to cultivate business can be a hit-or-miss game, says Lindsey Schmidt, director of marketing for 1Berkshire, a regional development organization which often runs several campaigns—Visit the Berkshires, Berkshires Today, Berkshire Young Professionals, Berkshire Leadership Program—all under the same umbrella.

-Schmid is “never off the clock” when it comes to posting for 1Berkshire.
+Schmidt is “never off the clock” when it comes to posting for 1Berkshire.
 “I have two computer screens in front of me.
 We’ve definitely seen an uptick in terms of our followers, and the growth has been mostly organic.
 The thing about social media is that you need to eat and breathe the product.”

 This means having a stellar website, making sure that posts, to whatever platform, are meaningful, and also being aware of the demographics.

-Despite the onslaught of online content, Schmid says, some people still prefer the real thing.
+Despite the onslaught of online content, Schmidt says, some people still prefer the real thing.
 “A lot of our audience still functions in print, they still read the magazines.
 There’s something about the tactile experience in an age that is so ephemeral.”